dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 ---
 Next call will be on Wednesday, February 28nd, at 12 PM PST

+Want to submit a question to discuss during the call?
+Just [submit a Pull request to this file](https://github.com/dsccommunity/dsccommunity.org/edit/master/content/community_calls/next_call.en.md)!

 ### Agenda

 - What to do about resources that have no maintainer?